acntech-archive/vagrant-docker-puppet/README.md

 1. If you do any changes to `Vagrantfiles` or `Dockerfile` after environment are running (`vagrant up`) you should use `vagrant reload --provision`.
 The flag `--provision` will make sure to re-run the Docker provision
 1. You can shut down running Vagrant machines by using `vagrant halt <machine id>` (machine id can be found by `vagrant global-status`)
 1. You can remove running Vagrant machines by using v`agrant destroy -f <machine id>`. _Note that this command will destroy all resources created during creation process, including data inside vm/container_
-1. Login into guest machine `docker-host` (by using VirtualBox).
+1. Login into guest machine `docker-host` (by using VirtualBox GUI).
 Use `vagrant` as username and password.
+You can also SSH into the machine by running `vagrant ssh <virtualbox machine id>`.
+After you have SSH into Docker Host you can SSH into running Docker Container by `docker exec -i -t <container name> /bin/bash`.
+Type `exit` to leave bash.

 ### References
 - https://www.vagrantup.com/docs/getting-started/